FRBCesab/frbcesab.github.io/content/post/datatoolbox.md

 contact:
   name: Nicolas Casajus
   url: "https://www.fondationbiodiversite.fr/en/membre/nicolas-casajus"
-summary: The objective of this five-day course, in French, is to train young researchers in reproducibility, software development and version management tools (e.g. R, git, rmarkdown, tidyverse, docker, renv), applied to biodiversity research.
+summary: The objective of this five-day course, in French, is to train young researchers in reproducibility, software development and version management tools applied to biodiversity research.
 tags:
 - courses
 - reproducibility